hditano/Gaming-DB/README.md

 *  Working with JSON Stringify/Fetch
 *  Consuming freetogame.com API along with rapidapi for the database.
 *  Usage of .Sort() to generate a new list everytime the user access to the website.
+*  CSS stylying for flipping card
+*  Access to different object properties and render them on each card.

 ![image](https://user-images.githubusercontent.com/6069906/133836418-76b7ba0e-4637-43ab-864c-7bf89f6a0c4f.png)